+Urinary Tract Infections are the most common infections caused by biofilms.
 “More than 75% of hospital-acquired or nosocomial urinary tract infections are initiated by urinary catheters, which are used during the treatment of 15–25% of hospitalized patients.
 Among other purposes, urinary catheters are primarily used for draining urine after surgeries and for urinary incontinence.
 During catheter-associated urinary tract infections, bacteria travel up to the bladder and cause infection.
 A major cause of catheter-associated urinary tract infection is attributed to the use of non-ideal materials in the fabrication of urinary catheters.
 Such materials allow for the colonization of microorganisms, leading to bacteriuria and infection, depending on the severity of symptoms.
-The ideal urinary catheter is made out of materials that are biocompatible, antimicrobial, and antifouling.”1
+The ideal urinary catheter is made out of materials that are biocompatible, antimicrobial, and antifouling.”2

 “For the millions of people forced to rely on a plastic tube to eliminate their urine, developing an infection is nearly a 100 percent guarantee after just four weeks.
 But with the help of a little bubble-blowing, biomedical engineers hope to bring relief to urethras everywhere.”5